Stuycs-K/final-project-10-jiangb-jina/WORKLOG.md

 ## 6/5 & 6/6
 Made score more accurate to match frame rate & edited bomb objects

+## 6/8
+Fixed the scoring of bombs and combo counter

 ## Bingde

 ### 5-22&&5-23